Gianluca Gaetano: Napoli

 In 2016 Gaetano became the youngest ever player to sign a professional contract with Napoli at the age of 16.
 Gaetano made his professional debut with Napoli in a 2–0 Coppa Italia win over U.S. Sassuolo Calcio on 13 January 2019.

 On 12 May 2019, he was called on by Napoli coach Carlo Ancelotti in which he made his first ever Serie A debut in a game against S.P.A.L., which would be marked in tragedy, with his grandmother Carmela dying of a heart attack after a confrontation with neighbours during celebrations.

 On 10 December 2019, Gaetano made his first UEFA Champions League debut in a home game against Belgian side Genk which Napoli went on to win 4–0 a progressed to the last 16 of the competition.

 Loans to Cremonese

 On 21 January 2020, he joined Serie B club Cremonese on loan.
 On 16 February 2020 he scored his first goal for the club (and in the professional football) in a 5–0 win against Trapani.

 On 18 September 2020, the loan was renewed for the 2020–21 season.
 After appearing for Napoli in the first two games of the 2021–22 Serie A season, on 31 August 2021 he returned to Cremonese on a new loan.

 Loans to Cagliari

 On 1 February 2024, Gaetano moved to Cagliari on loan until the end of the season.

-On 30 August 2024, the loan was renewed to Cagliari with the obligation to buy set at 6 million euros, upon the occurrence of certain sporting conditions.
+On 30 August 2024, the loan was renewed to Cagliari with the obligation to buy set at €6 million, upon the occurrence of certain sporting conditions.
 Gaetano has signed a contract with Cagliari Calcio till June 2029 that will be in effect if the conditions are fulfilled.

+Atalanta

+On 9 July 2026, Atalanta announced the signing of Gaetano on a permanent transfer.